Scott Silver

 Scott Silver (born November 30, 1964) is an American screenwriter and film director.

 Career

 Silver is best known for such films as Johns, The Mod Squad, 8 Mile, The Fighter, for which he was nominated for an Academy Award for Best Original Screenplay, and Joker, for which he was nominated for an Academy Award for Best Adapted Screenplay, alongside Todd Phillips.
 He is also set to co-write the script to the upcoming Spawn reboot, entitled King Spawn.

 Silver is Jewish.
 He graduated from Boston University's College of Communication in 1986.
+Silver graduated from The American Film Institute in 1992, the same graduating class as Darren Aronofsky, Todd Field, Mark Waters, Doug Ellin, Matthew Libatique, and Michael Bauman.